Lubbock, TX 79401

 From massive arenas to intimate theaters, Lubbock’s venues provide the perfect setting to enjoy all your favorite music.
 Get up close to the performers and dance at Charley B’s, home to the largest wooden dance floor in town.
 For a true taste of Lubbock, Blue Light Live hosts local acts and touring artists most nights of the week.
 Don’t miss out on Singer/Songwriter Night on Mondays, when musicians are invited to perform their original pieces.

-There’s so much music to enjoy in Lubbock that you might have a hard time finding room in your schedule to fit it all in.
+There’s so much music to enjoy in Lubbock that you may have a hard time fitting it all into your schedule.
 What better reason than to come back for more?
 Plan your musical getaway today.

 About the Author: Ashley Donde is a freelance writer who loves adventure.
 Her family of four can often be found exploring the great outdoors, touring museums, or enjoying a local festival.